Exeter Cathedral is re-opening for public worship from Wednesday 3 March!

 For your safety we have implemented full Covid precautions, including physically-distanced seating, hand sanitisers and track & trace registration.
-Because of these special measures, advance booking is essential for all services at Exeter Cathedral.
-Find out more about advance booking >
+Advance booking is essential for Sunday 12:15 services.

 Face coverings in the Cathedral